-Miroslav Tichy & Julia Margaret Cameron ”Long Moments”
+Miroslav Tichý & Julia Margaret Cameron – Long Moments

-Prologue by David Neuman, director Magasin 3 Stockholm Konsthall
+Prologue by David Neuman, Director Magasin 3 Stockholm Konsthall

-Long Moments text by Tessa Praun, curator
+Long Moments by Tessa Praun

 I go to town and must do something than just doing nothing.
-So I was simply pressing the release.”

-“I longed to arrest all beauty that came before me, and at length the longing has been satisfied.”
+I longed to arrest all beauty that came before me,

 Two artists who have chosen photography as a means of expression, separated by an era.
 Their works are fundamentally different yet related, they seem contemporary yet timeless.
-They are united by a will and ability to capture the spirit of their time and immortalize it.
+They are united by a will and ability to capture the spirit of their time and immortalise it.
 The respective visual idioms of Miroslav Tichý and Julia Margaret Cameron are the result of vastly different circumstances.
 Tichý took startling images that make the depiction appear exciting in all its familiarity.
 Cameron has portrayed celebrities in relaxed moments and their families as idealized beauties.
-The activities of both strive to capture the commonplace and hold the extraordinary, in an attempt to make the ephemeral moment last longer or minutes to appear spontaneous.
+The activities of both strive to capture the commonplace and hold the extraordinary, in an attempt to make the ephemeral moment last longer or minutes to appear spontaneous. (…)